nimh-sfim/lab-docs/vscode_guide.md

 ### Operating directly on a Compute Node

 VS Code has some nice features for using with Biowulf.
 Noteably, with the [remote development][remote_development] extension, you can open a local copy of VS Code to save and edit scripts with no network lag, but, have scripts and command executions happen on a Biowulf node.
 Within VS Code, you can open a terminal window do anything on Biowulf.
-You can even open graphical programs like AFNI through VS Code, but that will be noticably slower compared to running them through NoMachine or TurboVNC.
+You can even open graphical programs like AFNI through VS Code, but that will be noticably slower compared to running them through TurboVNC.

-VS Code runs a remote server on Biowulf, just like NoMachine so, as long as you keep a compute node, you'll able to disconnect and reconnect to the network without affecting your working environment.
+VS Code runs a remote server on Biowulf, so, as long as you keep a compute node, you'll able to disconnect and reconnect to the network without affecting your working environment.
 If you're editing a script on your laptop, and it disconnects from the network, everything will be the same when you reconnect.
-Put another way, if you're doing work that involves a terminal and text editing, you can use VS Code instead of NoMachine.
+Put another way, if you're doing work that involves a terminal and text editing, you can use VS Code instead of TurboVNC.
 You can also run Jupyter notebooks within VS Code [without tunneling][jupyter_guide].

 [Here is a guide][vscode_biowulf_guide] to connecting directly to an interactive or persistent node on Biowulf and doing remote development.
 The key steps are to: